 Carbon Neutral Commuter

 Make a difference!
 Be a Carbon Neutral Commuter.
-It costs less than a few lattes or a pizza!
+It costs less than a few lattes or a pizza, and 100% of the funds raised from the program go toward the purchase of offsets and contribute to the university’s Climate Action goals.

-Appalachian State University students, faculty, and staff can purchase carbon offsets along with yearly parking passes or at the University bookstore by participating in the Carbon Neutral Commuter program, provided through Office of Sustainability and Parking & Traffic.
-Internal research shows the average commuter at ASU drives 4,300 miles per year - releasing roughly 1.9 metric tons of the greenhouse gas carbon-dioxide.
-In 2013, Appalachian reported a total of 7,474 student, faculty and staff commuters with a commuting carbon footprint of 13,771 Metric Tons of Carbon Dioxide — almost 20 percent of the university's ENTIRE carbon footprint!
+Appalachian State University students, faculty and staff can purchase carbon offsets along with yearly parking passes at the Parking and Transportation office anytime by participating in the Carbon Neutral Commuter (CNC) program, provided through the Office of Sustainability and the Department of Parking and Transportation.
+Internal research shows the average commuter at Appalachian drives 4,300 miles per year — releasing roughly 1.9 metric tons of the greenhouse gas carbon dioxide.

 Participation is easy.
-Look for the Carbon Neutral Commuter option when you sign up this summer for your yearly parking pass or head over to the university bookstore.
+Look for the Carbon Neutral Commuter option when you sign up this summer for your yearly parking pass or head over to the University Bookstore.
 Eight dollars is all it takes.
-As a Carbon Neutral Commuter you'll receive a 2015 CNC bumper sticker so you can shout, 'I am proactive about my carbon footprint.'
+As a Carbon Neutral Commuter, you’ll receive a 2020–21 CNC bumper sticker so you can shout “I am proactive about my carbon footprint.”

 What does your money actually do?
 The Office of Sustainability, through Sterling Planet, will purchase carbon offsets such as: